contrafactum/codewars_solutions/README.md

 2. problem: count_bits.py.
 In this file, there's a function that counts the high bits (a.k.a. the 1s) in the binary representation of an input integer.

 3. problem: descending_order.py.
 In this file, the function essentially rearranges the digits of the input nonnegative integer to create the highest possible number.

+4. problem: persistence.py.
+It contains a function that calculates and returns the multiplicative persistence of a positive integer.
+More details in said file.